kieran11/wormdata/README.md

 The repository can be cloned, and the script can be run in RStudio without any changes to any part of the script.

+The .Rmd file has all the code to replicate the analysis.

 # steps and method